Level I Fieldwork Education

 Level I trips are short, 10-15 days divided between cultural immersion and treatment activities.

 Think your students are a good fit?
 We'd love to have you.

 How It Works

 Most groups spend their first few days traveling and being immersed in Ecuadorian cultural experiences, then arrive in Ibarra to complete their fieldwork in the outpatient clinic and with other local organizations.
 The clinic is an occupational therapy environment, but students in other healthcare professions are welcome.
-Trips are overseen by a professor and range between 6 and 12 students.
+Trips are overseen by a professor or two and range between 6 and 12 students.

 My time at CRECER helped me grow in many ways; it encompassed a variety of the necessary skills a good therapist needs: communication, flexibility, creativity, collaboration, responsibility, and more.

 A short itinerary could look similar to this.

 Thursday: arrive in Quito (airfare is cheaper midweek)